 The Notification API handles the components of the notification that are visible to the end-user.
 These are the title, content, and images.
 Chrome allows for what is known as “rich notifications”.
 These can contain photos, videos, gifs, and even audio, as well as clickable buttons for external content.
 Some studies show that such notifications can boost open rates by as much as 56%.

 Chrome apart, almost all major browsers support push notifications.
 However, they do not work in incognito or private browser modes.
-Also, web push notifications are not supported by in-app browsers such as those present in Facebook and Instagram.
+Also, web push notifications are not supported by in-app browsers such as those present on Facebook and Instagram.

 Since 2014, Google has begun to use FCM, Firebase Cloud Messaging, which has many functionalities.
 There is improved reporting, an intuitive console interface, and other integrations that allow for A/B testing, for example.